kakuevn/Basics.scss/README.md

 `no-list` - sets `list-style: none` and `padding-left: 0`.
 Used for `ul` or `li` elements.

----

 Designed and built by [Nikita K.](https://kakuev.com/).
-Feel free to submit a pull request..
+Feel free to submit a pull request.
+Help is always appreciated.